We don’t support this browser anymore.

 Manager located in: London

-Jacob has managed the Artemis Global Income Fund since launch in July 2010, the Artemis Global Equity Income Fund since launch in June 2015 and the Artemis Funds (Lux) Global Equity Income fund since launch in May 2018.
-He has also managed, with James Foster, the Artemis Monthly Distribution Fund since its launch in May 2012.
-Having joined Artemis in 2005, he managed the Artemis Capital Fund from January 2006 until June 2010.
-Jacob began his career in 1998 at BankInvest, one of Scandinavia's largest independent fund managers.
-In 2002 he joined Merrill Lynch as vice-president of pan-European equity strategy.
-Jacob holds a BA and an MSc in economics from the University of Copenhagen; and an MBA from the Stern School of Business at New York University (NYU).
-He is a member of Artemis' executive committee.
+Jacob has managed Artemis’ Global Income strategy since July 2010.
+He also co-manages the equities element of Artemis’ Monthly Distribution multi-asset strategy, which launched in May 2012.
+Having joined Artemis in 2005, he managed a UK equity strategy from January 2006 until June 2010.
+Jacob began his career in 1998 at BankInvest, one of Scandinavia’s largest independent fund managers.
+In 2002 he joined Merrill Lynch as vice-president of its pan-European equity strategy.
+Jacob holds a Bachelor of Arts and a master's in economics from the University of Copenhagen, as well as an MBA from the Stern School of Business at New York University (NYU).

 Manager Name: James Davidson